harshilshah4251/obsidian_backup/Personal/Book Notes/The Kings of Crypto.md

 - At one point, news went around that Vitalik had died in car crash.
 Vitalik proved he is not dead by holding up a piece of paper with number of newly minted blocks and hash which is a blockchain equivalent of holding a daily newspaper to prove he was alive.
 - ICO exit scams were very common.
 - Nathalie received a bomb threat email at CB HQ
+- Because of increase in demand and high number of transactions and limited block size, the Bitcoin network was hopelessly clogged and transaction fees were out of the roof.